 Historically, the average CPA exam passing rates for each section have been around 50 percent.
-According to the AICPA, at least half of the candidates who take the exam each quarter fail their exam part.
+According to the AICPA, at least half of the CPA candidates who take the Certified Public Accountant exam each quarter fail their exam part.

-Let’s look at the pass rate for each CPA exam section and shed some light on the trends.
+Let’s look at the passing rate for all four sections of the CPA exam and shed some light on the trends!

 Latest CPA Exam Pass Rate